pladaria/degiro/README.md

 ## sell

-This example puts a sell order of 15 Apple shares at market price
+This example sets a sell order of 15 Apple shares at market price

 ```javascript
 degiro.sell({